rahuls512/Golden-Image-AMI/README.md

 # Golden-Image-AMI

-Building a Golden Image (AMI) with Packer for an Apache Webserver and using GitHub Actions with Terraform for infrastructure automation offers a more efficient, scalable, and manageable way to deploy and maintain your web applications.
-It helps you adhere to best practices, ensures consistency, and facilitates collaboration among your team members.
+Building a Golden Image (AMI) using Packer for an Apache Webserver, and integrating GitHub Actions with Terraform for infrastructure automation, provides a highly efficient, scalable, and easily manageable approach for deploying and maintaining web applications.

 Prerequisites:
 1.Git